The eternal captain: 'Legend' doesn't do justice to Ramos' legacy at Real Madrid

 He played with the same aggression throughout his career, as Mohamed Salah bore witness to in the 2018 Champions League final, with Ramos’ unorthodox challenge forcing the Liverpool star from the pitch, smoothing Madrid’s path towards another trophy.

 “He is our captain, our leader.
 We want him here forever,” said Zidane before Christmas.
-But he is gone and now Ramos follows.
+But the coach is gone, and now Ramos follows.

 Yes, purely as a defender, there have been a few better.
 As for sheer talent, Cristiano Ronaldo is above him, Alfredo di Stefano too, as well as Zidane.